 Call us for help.

-For questions about building site and construction accident lawsuits in California or anywhere in the United States, do not hesitate to contact us at Shouse Law Group.
-If your case if in Nevada, please visit our page on filing a construction injury lawsuit in Las Vegas Nevada.
+For questions about building site and construction accident lawsuits in California or anywhere in the United States, do not hesitate to contact our California personal injury lawyers.
+If your case is in Nevada, please visit our page on filing a construction injury lawsuit in Las Vegas Nevada.
 For Colorado cases, see our page on filing a lawsuit for construction site accidents in Colorado.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.